 A participatory theater training strengthens our pedagogy

-But much as we understand the power of theater in the classroom, we have never had the opportunity to formally reinforce our educators’ capacity in this skillset.
-To solve this, Renata Thakurdyal, a Peace Corps Volunteer who extended her service with Projet Jeune Leader in Fianarantsoa, reached out to Zara Aina, a nonprofit that helps at-risk children in Madagascar harness the transformative power of theatrical storytelling and performance to expand their capacity for achievement, invest in their sense of possibility, and recognize their potential.
+To solve this, Renata Thakurdyal, a Peace Corps Volunteer who extended her service with Projet Jeune Leader, reached out to Zara Aina, a nonprofit that helps at-risk children in Madagascar.
+Zara Aina's mission is to "harness the transformative power of theatrical storytelling and performance to expand their capacity for achievement, invest in their sense of possibility, and recognize their potential."

-Over the course of two days, our team practiced writing scripts that more impactfully transmit key educational or social messages.
-We learned how to actively involve audiences by letting them identify solutions to a given scenario.
+In June 2019, under the guidance of the Zara Aina team, PJL staff and Educators practiced writing skits that better transmit key educational or social messages.
+They further learned how to actively involve audiences to identify solutions to a given scenario.
 As our Ambositra supervisor Vero Rasoamalala reflected after the training, “I now know how to motivate audience participation and better use skits to achieve a lesson’s objectives.”
-The team shared ideas for how to apply the technique to encourage more personal reflection amongst students on a topic, including showing them how they can be change agents to resolve a difficult situation.

 “This training was fascinating because it will help improve how educators lead theater-based lessons.
 I think it could be incorporated in other trainings we do, like our trainings with parents and other community workshops,” Vero noted.
-We share her excitement about improving our pedagogical approaches with this new skill set on staff.
+We share her excitement about improving our pedagogical approach!
 Thank you, Zara Aina and Renata, for sharing your creativity, enthusiasm, and expertise!